tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 #### Initial Implementation

-The initial Grin implementation ([[21]], [[34]]. [[35]], [[54]]) hides two things in the Bulletproof range proof: a transaction amount for wallet reconstruction and an optional switch commitment hash to make the transaction perfectly *binding*<sup>[def][cs~]</sup>  later on as opposed to currently being perfectly *hiding*<sup>[def][cs~]</sup>.
+The initial Grin implementation ([[21]], [[34]]. [[35]], [[54]]) hides two things in the Bulletproof range proof: a transaction amount for wallet reconstruction and an optional switch commitment hash to make the transaction perfectly *binding*<sup>[def][cs~]</sup>  later on as opposed to currently being perfectly *hiding*<sup>[def][cs~]</sup>.  *Perfect* in this sense means that a quantum adversary (an attacker with infinite computing power) cannot tell what amount has been committed to and is also unable to produce fake commitments. *Computational*, means that no efficient algorithm running in a practical amount of time can reveal the commitment amount or produce fake commitments except with small probability.
 The Bulletproof range proofs are stored in the transaction kernel and will thus remain persistent in the blockchain.

-In this implementation a Grin transaction output contains the original Pedersen commitment as well as the optional switch commitment hash.
+In this implementation a Grin transaction output contains the original (Elliptic Curve) Pedersen Commitment<sup>[def][ecpc~]</sup> as well as the optional switch commitment hash.
 The switch commitment hash takes the resultant blinding factor $ b $, a third cyclic group random generator $ J $ and a wallet-seed derived random value $ r $ as input.
 The transaction output has the following form

 $$
 (vG + bH \mspace{3mu} , \mspace{3mu} \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r))